TarStar12309/Quadratic-equation-solver-JavaFX-UA-/README.md

   -   The required SDK for this application is **Java Development Kit (JDK)**, and any distributions that include JavaFX will be suitable (e.g. OpenJDK with JavaFX).
   -   No other SDKs are needed.

-## Contributing

-Contributions are welcome!
-If you have suggestions or bug fixes, please feel free to:

-1. Fork the repository.
-2. Create a new branch for your feature or fix.
-3. Commit your changes.
-4. Push to your branch.
-5. Create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-*This README was created to provide an overview of the project, its usage, dependencies, and how to contribute.
-It is designed to be both informative and visually engaging.*